olilarkin/awesome-musicdsp/README.md

 This is a small selection of books that have been helpful to me.
 There are many others that look absolutely great but I have not used them in anger (yet).

 - [Will Pirkle](http://www.willpirkle.com/) - Will Pirkle has written two books that will be invaluable the aspiring audio plug-in developer - "Designing Audio Effect Plug-Ins in C++" and "Designing Software Synthesizer Plug-Ins in C++".
 The books contain detailed information about important audio DSP, including modern virtual analogue techniques, and sample code for complete sythesizers that sound good.
 My only criticism is that a large part of the books relates to a bespoke plugin framework and providing information for multiple formats, AU, VST3 can be a bit overwhelming, and clutters the content.
 Nevertheless I highly recommend these books.
 For more info [see here](http://www.willpirkle.com/about/books)
 - [Dodge and Jerse - Computer Music: Synthesis, Composition and Performance, 2nd Edition](https://books.google.co.uk/books/about/Computer_Music.html?id=eY_BQgAACAAJ&redir_esc=y) - This is my absolute favourite book to recommend to students studying computer music/audio synthesis.
 I find the book does not date like some other computer music texts.
-The MUSIC-N style block diagrams are charming and the techniques are discussed very well.
+The block diagrams are charming and the techniques are discussed very well.
 - [Udo Zölzer (Ed) - DAFX: Digital Audio Effects](https://books.google.co.uk/books/about/DAFX.html?id=DX-mRhkJL74C&source=kp_cover&redir_esc=y) - This is a great book on audio DSP, written by a variety of domain experts, and it includes Matlab code examples.
 - [JOS](https://ccrma.stanford.edu/~jos/) - Julius Smith's site and his four books are an amazing resource.
-Matlab and FAUST code examples included!
+Matlab and FAUST code examples included.
 - [DAFX Conference Archive](http://www.dafx.de/) - All the papers from the DAFX conference are available online.
 Another great resource.
 - [EarLevel Engineering](http://www.earlevel.com/) - Nigel Redmond's DSP blog contains some very nicely written explanations of a variety of topics.
 - [Michael Tyson blog](http://atastypixel.com/blog/four-common-mistakes-in-audio-development/) - In depth article about Four common mistakes in audio development